scriptrdotio/device-agnostic-app/app/Readme.md

 - smartkitchen
 - livestockfitbit
 - smartcontainer
+- assettracking

 Zooming into the map and clicking on a marker will display an info window with the latest data the device has published.
 You can click on edit dashboard to view a detailed dashboard of a specific device.

-Clicking on alerts lists all the logged events from your devices.
+Clicking on alerts lists all the logged events alerts from your devices.

 As your device starts pushing data the dashboard and the map will reflect the new readings from your devices automatically.